klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-1-frontend-blocknumber-component.md

 }
 ```

-When our component will unmount, we don't need to call `this.getBlockNumber` function intervally, so remove this interval by `clearInterval(this.intervalId)`.
+When the component unmounts, stop getting the current block number by removing the interval.